VictoriaMetrics/vmctl/README.md

 `./vmctl influx --influx-database benchmark --influx-filter-series "where hostname='host_1703'" --influx-filter-time-start "2020-01-01T10:07:00Z" --influx-filter-time-end "2020-01-01T15:07:00Z"`

 Please see more about time filtering [here](https://docs.influxdata.com/influxdb/v1.7/query_language/schema_exploration#filter-meta-queries-by-time).

+## Migrating data from InfluxDB (2.x)

+Migrating data from InfluxDB v2.x is not supported yet ([#32](https://github.com/VictoriaMetrics/vmctl/issues/32)).
+You may find useful a 3rd party solution for this - https://github.com/jonppe/influx_to_victoriametrics.

 ## Migrating data from Prometheus